Are you looking to run faster? Here are two essential things all runners must know.

 But let’s say you don’t have a coach?
 What else can you do?

-If you don’t have a coach and you use the ORS Running Pace Calculator, you can set realistic cadence and stride length goals and start working on optimizing both.
+If you don’t have a coach and you use the ORS calculator, you can set realistic cadence and stride length goals and start working on optimizing both.
 But how?

 The best way to optimize your running cadence is to first measure it, then monitor it, and then manage it.